Accenture/EcoSonar/ROADMAP.md

 2) Integration of WebSite Analytics : weighted-average of EcoSonar scores according to page frequency, detection of pages not visited that could be decomissionned, etc.

 3) More green coding rules

-4) Investigation on added-value that LLM Models (such as GPT-3) could procure